MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 Again, think of his pants and feet as just simple shapes.

 - To draw these, draw two squares just below the bottom of his coat and add a shallow triangle shape to each square on the bottom and outer edge as shown.

 - Shade these in to be a solid, dark black.

 OK, how does your scientist look so far?

 For the final step, we're just going to add a few last items.

-So, step back and take a look at your drawing — how did you do?
+Step back and take a look at your drawing—how did you do?

 Remember that drawing takes time and practice to get better.
 After all, you're training your eyes to see details and training your hands to coordinate with your eyes to execute some very delicate maneuvers.

-It's OK to get frustrated — I still get frustrated at times and I have been drawing for more than 50 years.
-The key is to take the energy from that frustration and turn it back into another attempt at drawing better.
+It's OK to get frustrated—I still get frustrated at times, and I have been drawing for more than 50 years.
+The key is to take the energy from that frustration and turn it into another attempt at drawing better.